liqd/adhocracy3/src/adhocracy_core/docs/deletion.rst

   be prepared to encounter *410 Gone* responses and deal with them appropriately (e.g. by silently skipping them or by showing an explanation such as "Comment deleted").
-* FIXME Not implemented yet -- currently backreferences include all resources, regardless of their visibility.
+* FIXME Not implemented yet, since the frontend doesn't yet need it.
   *Deleted* and *hidden* resources will normally not be shown in backreferences, which are calculated on demand.
 The *include=deleted|hidden|all* parameter can be used to change that and